m-i-n-a-r/sparky-portfolio/README.md

 The short answer is: a site can be linked almost everywhere (Github, LinkedIn, YouTube, Facebook, Instagram, Telegram) so it's a good way to tell people **who you are** and **what you can do**.
 It could be a sort of online curriculum, just like LinkedIn, but more personal.

 So i built a **small site**, starting from some libraries and templates, and trying to create something customizable yet very, i mean very, simple.
-The result (currently still **WIP**) is a good looking site which contains a lot of personal information in a small amount of space and in a **single page**.
+The result (currently still **WIP**) is a good looking site which contains a lot of personal informations in a small amount of space and in a **single page**.
 I'm still trying to figure out how to make it even more simple.

 ## Features
 - Responsive site based on an heavily modified [html5up](https://html5up.net/) template.